Text-to-SQL Systems: Tutorial & Best Practices

 - Input escape: Special characters in the user input that could be interpreted as SQL commands are either escaped or stripped out.

 - Query structure validation: After a query has been generated, it can be compared to predetermined rules to guarantee that it is consistent with anticipated structures.
-For instance, the system can verify that only SELECT queries are executed in read-only environments, preventing any attempts to insert, alter, or delete data. some text
+For instance, the system can verify that only SELECT queries are executed in read-only environments, preventing any attempts to insert, alter, or delete data.

 - Query structure validation checks that written SQL queries match a set of rules before they are run.
 This makes sure that queries are consistent and safe.
 The following query cannot be executed in a read-only environment: